gabrielbismarck/KWIC-TP2/README.md

-# KWIC- Keyword in COntext
+# KWIC - Keyword in Context

 This project implements KWIC algorithm using **Pipeline** programming style.
 As a refernce we used the book _Exercises in Programming Style_ by Cristina Lopes.